maha-alarifi/item_catalog/README.md

 - Type the command : python app.py
 - open "localhost:5000/categories" on your browser
 - Navigate on the web application :)

+### About this project
+In this project I tried my best to provide a web-app that is feasible to brows categories and the items for each category.
+Also in this web-app users can create, edit and delete both categories and items with some restrictions.
+The first restriction is the user most be signed in to manipulate the existed data.
+The second restriction is the user can only manipulate the categories and items created by them.